NikolaiRadke/Nokolino_pcb/howto_compile/README.md

 ### Connecting your ATtiny with the Arduino

 1. Disconnect your Arduino.
-2. Connect your ATtiny as seen below:
+2. Connect your ATtiny as seen below.
+3. 3.
+Add the 10uF Capacitor

 ![ATTINY-ARDUINO](http://www.nikolairadke.de/NOKOlino_2/attiny_steckplatine.png)

 ### Burning an Attiny bootloader